heisand/NWN/README.md

 ## Using the wordnet
 It is possible to navigate the resource in the Protégé software.
 The software is available from the web site http://protege.stanford.edu/.
-The wordnet can be loaded by selecting NWN.owl from the menu.
+The wordnet can be loaded by opening NWN.owl from the file menu.
 Note that the owl format is an instance model and it is therefore not immediately possible to view the resource as a tree structure.